Pak SC strikes down deputy speaker's decision; restores assembly, orders vote on no-trust motion | Politics

 He was referring to the ruling by the deputy speaker that the no-confidence motion was linked with a so-called ''foreign conspiracy''.

-The court also heard Pakistan Peoples Party (PPP) chairman Bilawal Bhutto Zardari who asked the bench that the opposition would bring necessary reform in the electoral laws before going for elections.
+The court also heard PPP chairman Bilawal who asked the bench that the opposition would bring necessary reform in the electoral laws before going for elections.

-Maulana Fazlur Rehman, chief of Jamiat Ulema-i-Islam Fazl (JUI-F), told a press conference that judges should decide the case according to the constitution.
-“The court should leave the issue of national interests to the elected representatives,” he said.

-Rehman welcomed the court's decision, calling it a victory of justice and constitution. ''Tomorrow will be observed as thank-giving day,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)